flockcover/tech-screen-instructions/Task2.md

 Bob's Epic Drone Shack Inc. manufactures drones.
-As a community service they have made an API available at [bobs-epic-drone-shack-inc.herokuapp.com](https://bobs-epic-drone-shack-inc.herokuapp.com) listing all of their products and providing safety and other information.
+They have made an API available at [bobs-epic-drone-shack-inc.herokuapp.com](https://bobs-epic-drone-shack-inc.herokuapp.com) listing all of their products and providing information about these products.
 The API is poorly documented, and fails frequently with a variety of status errors.
 The documentation lists the following routes:

 GET -> /api/v0/drones